zetifinance/main-website-2023-fork/content/pages/home-page.md

     slider:
       - slide:
           main:
-            rich_editor: We’ve been working with customers to enable clean vehicle deployment across the UK.
+            rich_editor: We’ve been working with customers to enable the deployment of zero and ultra-low emission vehicles.
             heading: vehicles financed to date
             buttons: []
           image: ""
           variant: statistic
           statistic:
-            stat: 40
+            stat: 44
             text: m
             pretext: $
       - slide: